Emilyzhang24/AIoT_Course_public/Lab2/Lab2_Instruction.md

 Replace `teamX` with your team number.

 Locate the TensorRT timing report.

-For this laboratory, record the:
+Record the:

 ```text
 Network CUDA time